-The contractor shall determine the necessary level of competence for staff whose work affects the fulfillment of requirements by the installation of firestop systems, provide education and training to satisfy these needs, evaluate the effectiveness of the training, maintain appropriate records of education, training, skills and experience, and periodically reevaluate staff competence.
+The Contractor shall determine the necessary level of competence for staff whose work affects the fulfillment of requirements by installation of Firestop systems; provide education and training to satisfy these needs; evaluate the effectiveness of the training; maintain appropriate records of education, training, skills and experience; periodically re-evaluate staff competence.

-The contractor shall demonstrate that the DRI and responsible personnel have appropriate skills and knowledge with regard to the selection and application of firestop materials and systems in accordance with manufacturer application requirements, specific firestop systems and established industry guidelines, i.e., FCIA Firestop Manual of Practice.
+The Contractor shall demonstrate that the DRI and responsible personnel have appropriate skills and knowledge with regard to the selection and application of Firestop materials and systems in accordance with: manufacturer application requirements; specific firestop system; established industry guidelines (i.e. FCIA Firestop Manual of Practice).

-8.0 Corrective/preventive action
+8.0 Corrective/Preventive Action:

-The contractor shall have a documented procedure for corrective and preventive action and use corrective action as a tool to address nonconformities and as a tool for improvement.
+The Contractor shall have a documented procedure for corrective and preventive action and use corrective action as a tool to address nonconformities and as a tool for improvement.
 Corrective actions should be focused on eliminating causes of nonconformities in order to prevent recurrence.
-Sources of information for corrective action should include complaints regarding fulfillment of requirements of firestop systems, process and product nonconformity reports, audit results, test results, measurements and inspections, etc. The management system documentation shall include a procedure to define requirements for:
+Sources of information for corrective action should include complaints regarding fulfillment of requirements of Firestop systems, process and product nonconformity reports, audit results, test results, measurements and inspections, etc. The Management System documentation shall include a procedure to define requirements for:

-- Reviewing nonconformities (including test failures and complaints). - Determining the causes of nonconformities. - Determining and implementing the actions needed to correct the nonconformity and prevent the nonconformity from recurrence. - Recording the results of actions taken. - Reviewing the effectiveness of actions taken.
+- Reviewing Nonconformities (including test failures and complaints); - · Determining the causes of Nonconformities; - Determining and implementing the actions needed to correct the nonconformity and prevent the nonconformity from recurrence; - · Recording the results of actions taken; - Reviewing the effectiveness of actions taken.

-9.0 Management system monitoring and improvement
+9.0 Management System Monitoring and Improvement:

-Management shall provide evidence of their commitment to the development and implementation of a management system.
-This can be effectively achieved if management communicates to the contractor organization the importance of meeting requirements, establishes a policy and objectives related thereto, defines and communicates responsibilities and authorities within the organization, conducts management reviews and provides adequate resources.
+Management shall provide evidence of their commitment to the development and implementation of a Management System.
+This can be effectively achieved if management communicates to the Contractor Organization the importance of meeting requirements; establishes a policy and objectives related thereto; defines and communicates responsibilities and authorities within the organization; conducts management reviews; provides adequate resources.

-The contractor shall continually improve the effectiveness of the management system through the use of the inspection results, analysis of data, corrective and preventive actions and management review.
-The contractor's DRI shall audit activities and responsibilities that are outside his/her direct control to assure the management system is effectively implemented.
+The Contractor shall continually improve the effectiveness of the Management System through the use of the inspection results, analysis of data, corrective and preventive actions, and management review.
+The Contractor's DRI shall audit activities and responsibilities that are outside his/her direct control to assure the Management System is effectively implemented.
 These audits shall be planned and take into consideration the status and importance of the activity to be audited as well as the results of previous audits.
 The DRI has responsibility for planning, conducting, reporting audit results and maintaining audit records.
 These responsibilities and requirements shall be documented.

-The contractor's DRI, optionally with top management, shall review the suitability, adequacy and effectiveness of the management system at planned intervals.
-The inputs into management review should include management objectives, results of inspections, DRI audits, staff competency, customer feedback, project nonconformities, UL Solutions feedback, status of corrective and preventive actions, follow-up actions from previous management reviews, changes that could affect the management system and recommendations for improvement.
-The output from management review should include decisions and actions related to improvement of the effectiveness of the management system, improvement of processes related to fulfilling requirements and resources.
+The Contractor's DRI, optionally with top management, shall review the suitability, adequacy and effectiveness of the Management System at planned intervals.
+The inputs into management review should include management objectives; results of inspections; DRI Audits; staff competency; customer feedback; project nonconformities; UL feedback; status of corrective and preventive actions; follow-up actions from previous management reviews; changes that could affect the Management System and recommendations for improvement.
+The output from management review should include decisions and actions related to improvement of the effectiveness of the Management System; improvement of processes related to fulfilling requirements; and resources.
 Records from management reviews shall be maintained.

-10.0 Documentation and record keeping
+10.0 Documentation and Record Keeping:

-Documents required by the management system shall be controlled.
-The contractor shall establish a documented system that includes a policy on fulfillment of requirements, a manual, procedures, work instructions, additional documents and records so that processes and activities are carried out as planned to meet requirements.
+Documents required by the Management System shall be controlled.
+The Contractor shall establish a documented system that includes a policy on fulfillment of requirements, a manual, procedures, work-instructions, and additional documents and records so that processes and activities are carried out as planned to meet requirements.

-The contractor shall have a documented system in place to define the controls required for:
+The Contractor shall have a documented system in place to define the controls required for: